unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 The Armor table shows the cost, weight, and other properties of the common types of armor worn in futuristic gaming worlds.

 **_Armor Proficiency._** Anyone can put on a suit of armor or strap A Pulse Shield to an arm.
-Only those proficient in the armor’s use know how to wear it effectively, however.
+Only those proficient in the armor's use know how to wear it effectively, however.
 Your class gives you proficiency with certain types of armor.
-If you wear armor that you lack proficiency with, you have disadvantage on any ability check, saving throw, or attack roll that involves Strength or Dexterity, and you can’t cast tek skills.
+If you wear armor that you lack proficiency with, you have disadvantage on any ability check, saving throw, or attack roll that involves Strength or Dexterity, and you can't cast tek skills.

 **_Armor Class (AC)._** Armor protects its wearer from attacks.
 The armor (and shield) you wear determines your base Armor Class.

-**_Heavy Armor._** Heavier armor interferes with the wearer’s ability to move quickly, stealthily, and freely.
-If the Armor table shows “Str 13” or “Str 15” in the Strength column for an armor type, the armor reduces the wearer’s speed by 10 feet unless the wearer has a Strength score equal to or higher than the listed score.
+**_Heavy Armor._** Heavier armor interferes with the wearer's ability to move quickly, stealthily, and freely.
+If the Armor table shows “Str 13” or “Str 15” in the Strength column for an armor type, the armor reduces the wearer's speed by 10 feet unless the wearer has a Strength score equal to or higher than the listed score.

 **_Stealth._** If the Armor table shows “Disadvantage” in the Stealth column, the wearer has disadvantage on Dexterity (Stealth) checks.